mikechau/ansible-playbooks/README.md

 #### Vagrant

-Vagrant is used to set up a virtualized environment, each scenario is defined as a specific virtual machine in the Vagrantfile.
+Vagrant is used to set up a virtualized environment, each inventory is defined as a specific virtual machine in the Vagrantfile.

 ```
-# Start vagrant for a scenario
+# Start vagrant for a inventory
-vagrant up ${scenario_name}
+vagrant up ${inventory_name}

 vagrant up rails_1
 ```